📋 Table of Contents

 At the foot of the imposing Budapest Cathedral, the largest market in the Hungarian capital is truly alluring.
 There, like the other Christmas villages, we find national and local specialties such as flódni.
 There is also something to occupy the youngest in your group: the skating rink, surrounded by hundreds of chalets, is free for children.

-That is our selection of the ten most beautiful Christmas markets in Europe in 2023.
-Obviously, all this is very subjective, so do not hesitate to share your personal favourites with us in the comments.
+That is our selection of the twelve most beautiful Christmas markets in Europe in 2024.
+Obviously, all this is very subjective, so do not hesitate to share your personal favorites with us in the comments.